 Issue Corps Background

-In 2017, the eXtension Foundation with the Cooperative Extension System (CES) is planning to bring together over 1000 CES professionals and their community partners into multi-themed Issue Corps experiences to develop and strengthen local impact in behavioral health, food systems, diversity & inclusion, and regionally-focused themes to be determined with partners. eXtension Issue Corps cohorts in 2016 successfully engaged nearly 200 eXtension professionals in development of impactful projects addressing topics such as local food systems, climate, small business development, enhancing rural capacity, equine biosecurity, financial management, backyard poultry, and women in agriculture.
+eXtension Issue Corps cohorts in 2016 successfully engaged nearly 400 Cooperative Extension professionals in development of impactful projects addressing topics such as local food systems, climate, small business development, enhancing rural capacity, equine biosecurity, financial management, backyard poultry, women in agriculture and diversity and inclusion.

 - 93% believed the Issue Corps participation was a positive experience.